nikolayquadrat/lpb-ex-ome-presession/README.md

 *scripts\lpb-exome-prioritisation-tier-candidates.py*<br>
 A Python script classifies per-sample variants into three tiers (rule r12_tier_candidates).
 Common variants (gnomAD popmax AF ≥ 0.001) and internal artifact sites are filtered first.
 Outputs comprise three tier-specific TSVs and a master TSV containing all rare-variant calls with the tier label as the leading column.
 - **Tier A** captures DROP-testable predicted loss-of-function and splice-disrupting variants (LOFTEE high-confidence LoF, or SpliceAI max delta ≥ 0.20).
-- **Tier B** captures rank-only damaging missense candidates in constrained genes (gnomAD LOEUF < 0.35) by AlphaMissense likely-pathogenic class (score ≥ 0.564) or REVEL ≥ 0.75.
+- **Tier B** captures rank-only damaging missense candidates in constrained genes (gnomAD LOEUF < 0.35) by AlphaMissense likely-pathogenic class (score ≥ 0.564) or ClinGen-endorsed REVEL ≥ 0.773 ([Pejaver et al. 2022](https://doi.org/10.1016/j.ajhg.2022.10.013)).
 - **Tier C** captures any rare protein-altering variant in a curated gene set (SCHEMA at FDR ≤ 0.25, ASC at FDR ≤ 0.25, or DDG2P confidence ≥ 2).
 Per-panel boolean membership flags and panel-specific annotation columns (e.g., SCHEMA Q meta, OR for protein-truncating variants; DDG2P mode-of-inheritance and aggregated phenotypes) are appended to all output tables.
 BipEx burden statistics are reported as annotation only and do not define Tier C panel membership.

 ## II.
 RNA-seq alignment and QC pipeline for DROP